Biden to meet Qatar leader as Europe energy crisis looms

 Trump also publicly accused Qatar of being “a very high level” funder of terrorism but later reversed his position on the blockade.
 Saudi Arabia and other neighbors have accused Qatar of tolerating or even encouraging support for extremist groups, including al-Qaida’s Syria branch, the Muslim Brotherhood and Hamas.

-The White House is anticipating that al Thani may request in his conversations with administration officials that Biden, a Democrat, approve a $500 million sale of M-9 Reaper drones.
+The White House is anticipating that the emir may request in his conversations with administration officials that Biden, a Democrat, approve a more than $500 million sale of M-9 Reaper drones.
 The request has been languishing since 2020, when Trump was still in office.
+The Qatari leader is also to meet separately with Homeland Security Secretary Alejandro Mayorkas and to discuss arms sales and other military issues with Defense Secretary Lloyd Austin.

 The Biden administration says the still developing contingency plan won’t just lean on “one or two” suppliers.
 Instead, the effort would require “rather smaller volumes from a multitude of sources” to make up for a Russian cutoff, according to a senior Biden administration official who spoke on the condition of anonymity.